How to Send a File Bigger Than 5GB

 Frequently Asked Questions

-• It sure is – you can send a file of any size with Smash for free.
+• It sure is – you can send a 5gb file or more with Smash for free.
 Of course, there are paid plans and an API for power users, but the core Smash functionality and the premium features that others charge for are always free.

 Related Articles